Carol Smart: Career

 Smart began her academic career by studying sociology at Portsmouth Polytechnic, which is now Portsmouth University.
-After completing her BA, she moved on to complete her masters in criminology from the University of Sheffield.
+After completing her BA, she moved on to complete her master's degree in criminology from the University of Sheffield.
 She also completed her PhD in Socio-Legal studies also from Sheffield in 1983.

 Smart began her teaching career at the then, Trent Polytechnic, (as a lecturer and senior lecturer).
 After that, she became a professor at the University of Leeds.
 In 2005, she moved to the Morgan Centre for the Study of Relationships and Personal Life in the Arthur Lewis Building of the University of Manchester, where she was co-director.
 She retired in 2014.

 Smart has published works in the areas of criminology, family law and social policy.
 Her main interests over the last few years have been family life and intimacy and how people conduct their personal lives.
 Smart has done much research on divorce and separation and how this affects children, the couple and other kin, and on gay and lesbian civil partnerships and their commitment ceremonies.
 More recently she has been working on 'Relative Strangers', a project which explores the experiences of families with donor-conceived children.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to the social sciences.